Think-Tank-Infrastructure

 In 1986, the Madison Group was established as an informal confederation of state-level think tanks and their supporters, named after the Madison Hotel in Washington, DC where they first met.
 This network, which would be formalized as the State Policy Network (SPN) in 1992, represented the extension …

-Thomas A. Roe American Legislative Exchange Council Heritage Foundation South Carolina Policy Council Heartland Institute think-tank-infrastructure state-capture alec-coordination powell-memo-implementation coordinated-networks
+Thomas A. Roe American Legislative Exchange Council (ALEC) Heritage Foundation South Carolina Policy Council Heartland Institute think-tank-infrastructure state-capture alec-coordination powell-memo-implementation coordinated-networks

 Read more →